 From the glut of Spanish and Euro-American settlers arriving in Native American territory, the fragile environment and its resources were soon depleted.
 Native beliefs were threatened also, as the Mormons sent missionaries to the Native communities of the Great Basin, believing them to be one of the Ten Lost Tribes of Israel.
 Native children were often “adopted” by Mormon families to be educated in Mormon beliefs and behaviors, and to supply domestic and farm labor.
 The Native peoples of the Great Basin suffered population loss due to disease and the slave trade.
 Euro-American trade routes and settlements were established on the areas with the most resources, particularly where water was readily available.
 This disrupted the fragile balance with the environment and led to malnutrition and starvation of Native Americans.

 With the discovery of gold and silver, first in California and later in Nevada, the number of travelers through the area increased, creating further environmental destruction.
 The visitors who decided to settle in the area further restricted the Native peoples’ access to water and other resources.
 The Natives reacted in two ways: armed conflict and religious rituals (see Chapter 5 on religion and spiritual beliefs).
 In 1860, the Paiutes around Pyramid Lake started to defend their lands against Euro-American settlers.
 The Shoshones of Owens Valley soon followed the Paiutes in defense of their lands.
 The U.S. Army broke the Native resistance, and “pacified” the area largely by moving the Native peoples to reservations.
-The Native peoples were forced to sign more than 12 treaties, each of which ceded what had been their land to the United States in exchange for reservation land away from the new Euro-American settlements and provided military protection to the Natives’ remaining land.
+The Native peoples were forced to sign more than 12 treaties, each of which ceded what had been their land to the United States in exchange for reservation land away from the new Euro-American settlements with military protection to the Natives’ remaining land.
 Congress never ratified most of these treaties and the protection from future Euro-American incursions was never fulfilled.
 Further, because the reservation land was so poor, upwards of 60% of the Native peoples of the Great Basin could not survive living on their reservation land.

 As Euro-American settlements grew, pressure began in the states of Utah and Nevada to deprive the Natives of more land.
-In 1887, the General Allotment Act, also called the Dawes Act, decreed that there would be no more tribally or family owned property for Native peoples.
+In 1887, the General Allotment Act, also called the Dawes Act, decreed that there would be no more tribally- or family-owned property for Native peoples.
 Each head of government would be allotted 160 acres of land; single persons and those under the age of 18 were allotted 60 acres.
 Any land not allotted in this way was declared “surplus” and sold to Euro-American settlers.
 With the General Allotment Act, the people of the Great Basin, like Native peoples throughout the United States, had most of their tribal lands declared “surplus” and opened for settlement to Euro-Americans.

 In the mid-twentieth century, the Native peoples of the Great Basin started to regain a portion of the land they had lost, often in legal suits brought forward in U.S. courts.
 In 1910, the Utes won a court case in which they were awarded $3.5 million in compensation for lost land.
 In the 1930s, John Collier became the head of the Bureau of Indian Affairs during the administration of Franklin Roosevelt.
 Collier worked to salvage and restore much of the Native American traditions, particularly religious traditions, and to secure and increase the land base of Native American societies.
 The loss of land through General Allotment was stopped, and in 1946, the Indian Claims Commission was established.
 The total compensation awarded through the commission to Native American communities for the loss of land came to more than $130 million.